LauritsSkov/Introgression-detection/README.md

 ### Dependencies
 To run the python script you will need numpy.
-I am using this version of python and numpy:
+I am using this version of python, numpy and numba: Numba will speed up all the computation time by a factor of 10 or more so I highly recommend installing it!
+If you can't install it you can comment out all the @jit decoraters in the templates.py file

 ```
 # To run the HMM model
 python    version 2.7.12
 numpy     version 1.11.1
+numba     version 0.27.0

 # If you want to follow my example (running on a 1000 genomes individual)
 vcftools  version 0.1.14